nlovell/diy-audio/cables.md

 ## Cables

 Right, here's the meat-and-potatoes of this page. _Cables_.
-All of my cables utilise a custom aluminium-shell Y-split, and the main difference between the series is the specific conductor used.
+The main difference between the series is the specific conductor used.

 My pricing structure is simple; A basic cost-per-metre for braided cables, plus the cost of connectors (which vary significantly).